- Dr Marc Cheong

 ‘Anti-hero’: A philosophical take on Taylor’s existential authenticity

-A University of Melbourne expert asks what it means to be ‘authentic’ when you are a mega-celebrity, like Taylor Swift, in the digital age
+Taylor Swift fans adore her authenticity, but what does it actually mean to be ‘authentic’ when you are a mega-celebrity in the digital age?

 When it comes to jobs, AI does not like parents

-New University of Melbourne research finds that AI doesn’t just discriminate against women in the workforce – but also has a problem with parents.
+New research finds that AI doesn’t just discriminate against women in the workforce – but also has a problem with parents

 The flawed algorithm at the heart of Robodebt

-Robodebt shows us that automated decision-making algorithms encode the biases of the people and policies that conceive them, say University of Melbourne experts
+Robodebt teaches us that even simple automated decision-making systems come with the biases of the people, systems and policies that conceive them

 Trump, nipples and the hypocrisy of the social media giants